Meichior/mini-orm-framework/README.md

     Add a update.php and delete.php as demonstration
   </li>
   <li>
-    While the system itself resists SQL injections, users named  " 'or TRUE; DROP DATABASE test;-- " shouldn't be able to have register. -> add a way to completely filter that type of requests <strong>↓</strong>
+    While the system itself resists SQL injections, users named  " 'or TRUE; DROP DATABASE test;-- " shouldn't be able to register. -> add a way to completely filter that type of requests <strong>↓</strong>
   </li>
 </ul>